View of the skyline in Downtown Miami

 The best season to visit Miami is from December until May.
 During this period, the city sees a steady flow of tourists.
 If you want to enjoy Miami on a budget, then I recommend the June to September period.
 Although you may be worried about hurricanes disrupting business, you shouldn’t be.
 As long as the sky is clear, Miami is not sleeping!

-THE BOOMING ARTS STAGE
+1. THE BOOMING ARTS STAGE

-The first reason for visiting Miami is the arts scene.
+The first reason for visiting Miami is the art scene.
 The Magic City as Miami is nicknamed, holds a renowned spot in the US arts stage.
 If you’ve seen on Instagram pictures of Miami, you have seen for sure the well known Wynwood Walls.

 Next to Wynwood Neighbourhood, you’ll find the Design District, where high-end shops alongside fashion boutiques will astound you with exclusivist works of arts.
 Such as the Fly’s Eye Dome made by Buckminster Fuller.